-Cadbury is giving away bunches of edible flowers this week in it’s Soho Square pop-up store, powered by Storefront.
-The initiative, titled “Thanks A Bunch”, was created by PR agency Golin and Bearded Kitten and celebrates the importance of saying thank you.
+Cadbury gave away bunches of edible flowers in a Soho Square pop-up store, powered by Storefront.
+The initiative, titled “Thanks A Bunch”, was created by PR agency Golin and Bearded Kitten and celebrated the importance of saying thank you.

-Taking over this space in Soho Square, the shop featured three Cadbury’s roses chocolates and tapped legendary London florist Augustus Bloom who creates a beautiful bouquet from them.
-The bouquets and single-stem edible roses are offered for free on a first come, first-served basis, and visitors are encouraged to add a message of thanks to their bouquet.
+Taking over this pop up space in Soho Square, the shop featured three Cadbury’s roses chocolates and tapped legendary London florist Augustus Bloom who creates a beautiful bouquet from them.
+The bouquets and single-stem edible roses are offered for free on a first-come, first-served basis, and visitors are encouraged to add a message of thanks to their bouquet.

 The space itself is located inside of an 18th Century Town Home and is spread over multiple floors, with multiple rooms that have been newly refurbished.
 Adorning the store are real flowers, succulents, a long wooden table where the roses are offered, and ‘thank you’ cards on display in the large street-facing window as inspiration for both customers walking in and passersby.
 With the space dripping in flowers, the brand successfully created an ideal place for people to pick up a unique present for a loved one.

 Cadbury reveals over three quarters (79 per cent) of UK residents believe that the true art of saying ‘Thank You’ is being lost.
 No stranger to pop-up stores – especially with an altruistic twist – Cadbury launched this campaign in conjunction with its first ad spot in 20 years following a young boy who shows his appreciation through Cadbury roses.
 The brand wanted to impress the importance of physical gestures, in the age of digital communication.
 With this physical space, Cadbury is showcasing the power of a proper ‘thank you’ and the effect it can have on people.